Skip to main content

 intermediate

-• Server Monitoring: Split window into a 2x2 grid with htop, iftop, log tailing, and a command prompt.
+• Server monitoring — split a window into a 2×2 grid with htop, iftop, log tailing, and a command prompt.

-• Multi-Server Admin: Use synchronize-panes (see advanced features) to run apt update on 4 servers simultaneously.
+• Multi-server admin — use synchronize-panes (see advanced features) to run apt update on four servers simultaneously.

-• Production Support: Keep a persistent session on the jump host to quickly access production without re-authenticating.
+• Production support — keep a persistent session on the jump host to reach production without re-authenticating.

-Create a script (e.g., dev.sh) to automate your setup.
-Check the configuration guide for more automation tips.
+Automate your setup with a script (e.g. dev.sh) — see the configuration guide for more automation tips.

 bash